gvwilson/sensibleadventures/maddy-roo/old.md

 As Maddy and Gumption straightened up with more stones in their paws, half a dozen more bots charged into the square.

-The power crystals on Special Leaf's sonics looked like little stars as he pointed at first one bot and then another.
-The smallest of the new arrivals flew backward through the air and hit the front of a building with a crash.
+"Seriously?"
+Shaper Leaf muttered shakily.
+He punched the air, one two three.
+Cobblestones flung themselves at the new arrivals, leaving divots in the ground for them to trip over.
 Something with long legs and a small body sprawled full length.

-The old tortoise punched the air, one two three.
-Cobblestones flung themselves at the raiders, leaving divots in the ground for them to trip over.
-A bot that looked like a trash can with arms and a single wheel bounced over one hole and veered around another only to be caught in a sudden rut.
+Another bot that looked like a trash can with arms and a single wheel bounced over one hole and veered around another only to be caught in a sudden rut.
-"Nurp ner," it buzzed loudly as its wheel snapped off.
+"Ner er," it buzzed loudly as its wheel snapped off.
 Its body rolled to a halt.
 To Maddy's horror,
 it righted itself and walked on its hands back to the trench to pull out the wheel and snap it back in place.

 "Go!
 Run!"
-Special Leaf gasped.
+Shaper Leaf gasped.
 "I can't keep this up much longer!"

 "We're not leaving you!"
 Maddy cried,